 The dry grasslands of the Vinschgau Valley have long been known to nature lovers from near and far.
-In a one-day symposium on 19 November 2020 in Silandro/Schlanders (Northern Italy, Bolzano province), the special features of this unique habitat will be presented, for the first time, to a wider audience.
+In a one-day symposium in spring 2021 in Silandro/Schlanders (Northern Italy, Bolzano province), the special features of this unique habitat will be presented, for the first time, to a wider audience.

 The famous botanist Josias Braun-Blanquet dedicated one of his main works to the inner-Alpine dry grasslands.
 Surprisingly, they are inhabited by animals and plants that are usually found only in the Hungarian lowlands and the steppes of Central Asia – for example the milkvetch Astragalus exscapus to the steppe grasshopper Chorthippus vagans and the colorful ladybird spider Eresus kollari.
 The unique features of the dry grasslands of the Vinschgau Valley, which is surrounded by high mountain ranges such as the Ortler and Weißkugel groups, result from low annual precipitation and steep slopes that heat up in summer but freeze during winter.